 In the future, a shipping company’s driver would be able to deliver a series of packages simultaneously by using Ecotranzits.
 These vehicle would help unclog our streets, reduce noise and pollution and increase efficiency.
 It could also save time and money to everyone involved.

-I would like to thank Martin Rico who created the images of the Ecotranzit concept.
+The Ecotranzit concept was imagined in October 2015 by Charles Bombardier and the images were created by Martin Rico.
 Martin lives near Buenos Aires in Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.